ajaghar/Memo-1/README.rst

 Structurarium is a free-software, networked, in-memory, key-value store written in python.

 Structurarium is the name of the server and the project.
-Dominus is python client for Structurarium.
+Rex is python client for Structurarium.

 Dependencies